Volodymyr Viatrovych: The Second Polish-Ukrainian War (2011)

 In this book, Viatrovych portrays the Volhynia massacres as mutual bloodletting as a result of civil war rather than a coordinated campaign of ethnic cleansing by Ukrainian nationalists against Poles.
 In attempts to exonerate Ukrainian nationalists, Viatrovich presents the UPA's massacre of Polish civilians as a part of a military conflict, i.e. as a war between Poles and Ukrainians, which he calls The Second Polish-Ukrainian War, thereby implying that the events he describes were a continuation of the Polish-Ukrainian war (1918–19).
 Viatrovych tries to prove that there was no order of OUN's leadership for the extermination of the Polish minority, and the Volynia massacre was just a spontaneous rebellion of Ukrainian peasants provoked by the Poles.

 "The Second Polish-Ukrainian war" was met in West Ukraine with uncritical enthusiasm.

 Most scholarly reviews of the book were highly critical, criticizing Viatrovych for whitewashing well-known Ukrainian nationalist crimes.
 The only exception to this pattern was Alexander J. Motyl.
 Ivan Katchanovski (University of Ottawa) states that the aim of Viatrovych in disseminating his narrative was to "restore Bandera's good name" mostly in the mass media and in non-academic or unscholarly publications.
 In the opinion of Hryciuk, the version of events presented in the book was factually untrue.
 Other reviews published in scholarly media by Per Anders Rudling, Grzegorz Rossoliński-Liebe, Andrzej Leon Sowa Ihor Ilyushyn, Andrii Portnov, Grzegorz Motyka, Andrzej Zięba, were also negative.

 According to Motyka, although the book's sections devoted to the SS-Galizien Division and the fate of the Ukrainian population in Poland in the years 1945-1947 are of some value, the book as a whole is an unsuccessful work.
 This view is shared by Andrzej Sowa.

 In his review, Jared McBride noted the sharp contrast between good quality publications about Ukrainian nationalism published by Western scholars and Viatrovich's The Second Polish-Ukrainian War, which he characterised as "a myopic, poorly researched apology for Ukrainian nationalist violence."

 Per Anders Rudling states that the monograph lacks any scholarly value, and would recommend The Second Polish-Ukrainian war only as a primary source for studying far-right historical negationism.
 He also stated that the Harvard Ukrainian Research Institute, which supported Viatrovich's work with Lebed's archives, "have good reason to ponder the implication of associating Harvard University with this sort of activism".

 Viatrovych as a public figure

 In May 2016, in Foreign Policy Josh Cohen claimed that Viatrovych was "whitewashing Ukraine's past".
 In a reply published some weeks later Viatrovych assured Cohen and readers of Foreign Policy that Ukraine's history "was in good hands".

-Viatrovych is responsible for an exhumation ban in Ukraine.
+As head of the Ukrainian Institute of National Remembrance, he initiated a moratorium on the exhumation of Polish gravesites in Ukraine following a series of destructions of Ukrainian monuments in Poland, which the Polish government refused to restore despite obligations under the 1994 Polish-Ukrainian agreement.